bradleydkoenen/my-oss-contrib/README.md

   * **Second, clone the first-contribution repository.
 Click on the clone button and then click the copy to clipboard icon**
   <img src="clonescreenshot.png" alt="Clone Screenshot">

+  * **Open a terminal and run the following git command:** git clone "url you just copied"

 - Either a video screen capture with voice over screenshots with descriptions
 - Examples of written documentation:
   * <a href="http://www.christianburk.com/csc548-2017/cab-process.pdf/" target="_blank">CAB process</a>